framework-one/framework-one.github.io/source/documentation/4.1/reference-manual.markdown

 As noted in the [Developing Applications Manual](developing-applications.html#using-onmissingview-to-handle-missing-views), `onMissingView()` will be called if your application throws an exception and you have not provided a view for the default error handler (`main.error` - if `defaultSection` is `main`).
 This can lead to exceptions being masked and instead appearing as if you have a missing view!

+If you do not provide `onMissingView()` -- or your error handler view is missing -- then a `FW1.viewNotFound` exception will be thrown and if you have specified an action via `missingview` in your framework configuration, that action will be taken instead of the default `error` action. _New in 4.1._

 FW/1 Layouts
 ---
 Everything that applies to views above also applies to layouts.
 The variables that are available to layouts are the same as for views without `args` and with just one addition: